AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 **List controls do not work on reports in dashboards**

-Das*hboards
+*Dashboards*

 When a user is viewing a report in a dashboard and attempts to change the filter, grouping, or view of the report, the filter, grouping, or view does not change.

-**"You must be a system admin" error when creating a project**
+**"[!UICONTROL You must be a system admin]" error when creating a project**

 *Projects*

 When a user who is not an administrator attempts to create a project, and attaches a custom form that has a section available only to administrators, they cannot create the project and they see the following error:

-"You must be a system admin to change this custom data parameter value"
+"[!UICONTROL You must be a system admin to change this custom data parameter value]"

 **Custom data not preserved when converting issue to project**